“Why is my rosin so dark? Am I using the right temperature? How do I press clear rosin?”

 “I’ve done flower rosins that come out looking white or light gold.
 It all depends on the grower and how fresh it is,” says Paul.
 “I can sit here all day and tell you about it, but you have to experiment lots and do it yourself.
 If you don’t have access to a bunch of product, that’s a problem.
 For people doing this as a hobby, they gotta spend a bunch of money to get good at pressing.”
 Check out Paul pressing some rosin on the TRP Stack.

 So, unfortunately, the best advice to help you figure out why your rosin is so dark doesn’t lend any easy answers.
 Beyond the book learning of temperature tactics and pressing power lies the reality that you need a large quantity of killer bud that you’re willing to make mistakes with.
 That’s not something available to just everyone.
-But for those of you in a legal state with access to a good product supply, patience and persistence should get you the golden dabs you’re after.
+But for those of you in a legal state with access to a good product supply, patience and a low temp rosin press should get you the golden dabs you’re after.